sebastianspicker/cs2-server-ops/README.md

 - The document now favors checked behavior over exploratory notes.

 ## Usage
-- Merged scattered ruff guidance into the docs.
+- Merged scattered config guidance into the docs.

-- The document now favors checked behavior over exploratory notes.
+- Earlier scratch detail is now represented in maintained sections.

 ## Current Focus
 Use the next review to check behavior before adding surface area.